What are Overlays?

 Will Overlays work on tablet and mobile prototypes?

-Yes, Overlays will work on tablet and mobile – both on desktop and on device.
-Our next release will include even more tools specifically designed for mobile prototypes, so don’t forget to subscribe to our blog and you’ll be the first to know!
+Yes, overlays will work on tablet and mobile—both on desktop and on device.
+New releases sometimes include even more tools specifically designed for mobile prototypes, so don’t forget to subscribe to our blog to stay in the know!